 Vacation is intended to provide time away from work for rest and recreation.
 However, the Agency understands that there may be times when an employee needs to receive a portion of the vacation, as a cash benefit in addition to their regular pay.
-At the end of the fiscal year, the LRAPA Director may approve a one-time cash payout request, for up to 80-40 vacation hours related to vacation, The request must be submitted envolve onces per fiscal year, no request will be accepted after April 1st.
-AppevealApprovals based on budgets availability and as long as the employee has a remaining balance of 40 hours.
-LRAPA will only allow these cash payouts if: (1) the employee has a minimum of 600 hours of total VACATION, at the time of the request; (2) the employee took a minimum of 80 hours of vacation time off in the previous year; and (3) the employee has a minimum of 80 vacation hours remaining after the cash out.
+At the end of the fiscal year, the LRAPA Director may approve a one-time cash payout request, for up to 80-40 vacation hours related to vacation.
+The request must be submitted onvolv onces per fiscal year, no request will be accepted after April 1st.
+AppovealApprovals based on budgets availability and as long as the employee has a remaining balance of 40 hours.
+LRAPA will only allow these cash payouts if: (1) the employee has a minimum of 600 hours of total VACATION, at the time of the request; (2) the employee took a minimum of 80 vacation hours remaining after the cash out.
 Requests will be considered on a first come, first serve basis.
 Available funds may be less than total requests.
 In this case, the LRAPA reserves the right to limit the number of hours paid off per request.
 Upon termination of employment with LRAPA, any remaining comp time will be paid at the employee's current regular rate of pay.